bendstein/calculator/README.md

 A calculator made in rust.

-To start in GUI mode, run the executable 'gui.exe'.

 To start in Console mode, run the executable 'console.exe'.

 ### GUI mode
 ---
-WIP
+The calculator GUI was made using yew + web assembly, and can be run as a desktop app using tauri.

 ### Console mode
 ---
+Will evaluate expressions entered as arguments, and output each result on a new line.
+Alternatively, can accept input that is piped in.

+#### Interactive Mode:
-Can be executed through the terminal starting a loop allowing the user to enter an expression, and printing the evaluated result.
+If executed through console, with no input piped in, and no arguments, will start in interactive mode, starting a loop allowing the user to enter an expression, and printing the evaluated result.

 Additionally:
  - Entering ':exit', the loop will break and the program will exit.